ThePJNinja/Chars/chars/Brikard.md

 #### Powers/Abilities:

 - Tungsten Aura: He can form tungsten tools and weapons out of his aura.
-- Soil Transmute: He can control 20m^3 of soil or stone at a time, telekinetically.
+- Soil Transmute: He can control 20m^3 of soil or stone at a time, telekinetic.
 This only works as long as he touches part of it.
 	- He can use this to tunnel underground.
-- Breathe life: He can cause plantlife to grow 10000x faster and 10x taller, whist controlling how it grows and in which direction.
+- Breathe life: He can cause plant life to grow 10000x faster and 10x taller, whist controlling how it grows and in which direction.
 - Multiple forms: Ember has two stronger forms they can swap to:
 	- Honored (Up to 3 Hours):